-Services that are covered for you What you must pay when you get these services In-Network Physician/Practitioner services, including doctor's office visits (continued) PCP office: Medically-necessary medical care or surgery \$10 co-pay per visit. services furnished in a physician's office, certified Specialist office: ambulatory surgical center, hospital outpatient department, or any other location \$35 co-pay per visit.
-Prior authorization may be required for surgery or treatment services.
-In an ambulatory surgical center, hospital outpatient department, or any other location: See Outpatient surgery.
-Consultation, diagnosis, and treatment by a specialist \$35 co-pay per visit.
-Prior authorization may be required for surgery or treatment services.
-Basic hearing and balance exams performed by your specialist, if your doctor orders it to see if you need medical treatment \$35 co-pay per exam.
-Certain telehealth services including consultation, diagnosis, and treatment by a physician or practitioner for patients in certain rural areas or other locations approved by Medicare. \$35 co-pay per exam.
-Second opinion by another in-network provider prior to surgery \$35 co-pay per exam.
-Non-routine dental care (covered services are limited to surgery of the jaw, or related structures, setting fractures of the jaw or facial bones, extraction of teeth to prepare the jaw for radiation treatments of neoplastic cancer disease, or services that would be covered when provided by a physician). \$35 co-pay per exam.
+Services that are covered for you What you must pay when you get these services In-Network Physician/Practitioner services, including doctor's office visits (continued) PCP Office: Medically-necessary medical care or surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location Prior authorization may be required for surgery or treatment services. \$15 co-pay per visit.
+Specialist Office: \$20 co-pay per visit.
+In an ambulatory surgical center, hospital outpatient department, or any other location: Consultation, diagnosis, and treatment by a See Outpatient surgery. specialist Prior authorization may be required for some treatment services. \$20 co-pay per visit.
+Basic hearing and balance exams performed by your specialist, if your doctor orders it to see if you need medical treatment \$20 co-pay per visit.
+Certain telehealth services including consultation, diagnosis, and treatment by a physician or practitioner for patients in certain rural areas or other locations approved by Medicare. \$20 co-pay per visit.
+Second opinion by another in-network provider prior to surgery \$20 co-pay per visit.
+Non-routine dental care (covered services are limited to surgery of the jaw, or related structures, setting fractures of the jaw or facial bones, extraction of teeth to prepare the jaw for radiation treatments of neoplastic cancer disease, or services that would be covered when provided by a physician). \$15 co-pay per visit.
 Prior authorization is required.